juman-myrza/js-challenges/06-hash-tables-maps-sets/01-what-are-data-structures/readme.md

-# What Are Data Structures?
+c# What Are Data Structures?

 Now that we've done some challenges and looked at time complexity and Big O notation, I want to start to look at data structures.
 Data structures are used in every programming language.
 All a data structure is is a way of storing and organizing data so that it can be used effectively.
 They're not only used for storing data but they're also used for accessing and manipulating data.
 If we have a list of 1000 items, and we want to find a specific item in that list, we can use a data structure to store the data in a way that makes it easy to find the item we're looking for.